 The first option I would like to introduce to you is the excellent grapeseed oil that is perfect for cooking.
 Although it is not an ideal choice for frying chicken or fried foods since its smoke point is pretty low – around 420F, you can be confident to sear or stir-fry foods.

 You surely wonder how it tastes, right?
-Grapeseed oil flavor is quite similar to avocado oil.
+There are some differences between grapeseed and avocado oil.
+However, their flavors are quite similar.
 It is light and somewhat plain.
 If you want to find a clearer flavor, you should come to virgin oil.
 This kind has grassy, nutty, and slightly fruity notes.

 Moreover, grapeseed oil has less monounsaturated fat than avocado oil, but it is still a beneficial choice.
 The linoleic acid content will encourage you to choose it.